IlyaGrynyshyn/notes-app/README.md

 - Category Management: Users can categorize their notes by assigning them to specific categories.
 - Sort Notes: Users can sort notes by creation date, total word count, unique word count, or category.

-## Features

-- CRUD for notes and categories
-- CRUD for archived notes
-- Filtering by category and sorting

 ## Technologies Used